-Care must be taken to ensure that the pH is not altered cumulatively over a number of cleans.
+Ensure the pH is not altered cumulatively over a number of cleans.
 The effects of such may only become apparent after the last clean if this causes the carpet to 'flip' from one side of pH 7 to the other.
 Many cleaning agents have a pH of greater than 7, these can be damaging to wool-rich carpets if not properly prepared and applied.